 Lambert is nominated for Female Artist of the Year at the 2021 Academy of Country Music Awards.
 She's also nominated for Single of the Year and Song of the Year for "Bluebird."

-The "Settling Down" singer is set to play three shows at the legendary "World's Largest Honkytonk," Billy Bob's Texas in Fort Worth, Texas.
-The shows, set for April 22, 23 and 24, are Lambert's first since the COVID-19 (coronavirus) pandemic shut down venues in March of 2020.
+The "Settling Down" singer recently played three shows at the legendary "World's Largest Honkytonk," Billy Bob's Texas in Fort Worth, Texas.
+The shows were Lambert's first since the COVID-19 (coronavirus) pandemic shut down venues in March of 2020.

 Lambert recently released "Drunk (And I Don't Wanna Go Home)," a duet with Elle King.